gzt/monogamy/README.md

 I make no representations about this package, use at your own risk.

+Honestly, you should use `scam` instead.
+It’s a nice package that’s more flexible and has more options.

 ## Installation

 And the development version from [GitHub](https://github.com/) with: